cetcvlab/AICity-2020-CETCVLAB/README.md

 ## Pre-Trained Weights

-The detection model YOLOv3 uses the pretrained weights provided here : [OlafenwaMoses/ImageAI](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5) , the weight file is exected to be placed in the same working directory as the code.
+The detection model YOLOv3 uses the pretrained weights provided here : [OlafenwaMoses/ImageAI](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5) , the weight file is expected to be placed in the same working directory as the code.

 ## Reproducing the Results without Running the detections